Tonelllo/RoboticsEngineeringUnige/README.md

 # RoboticsEngineeringUnige 🦾
-Repository of student material for the robotics engineering course at university of Genova.
+Repository of student material for the robotics engineering course at university of Genova.<br>
+**DISCLAIMER** this is not an official repository.
+This is managed only by students.
 ## How can I download only one folder and not the whole repo?
 The following site is exactly for that [https://download-directory.github.io/]